 Attend parent-leader conferences

-Go on family campouts with your son
+Go on family campouts with your Scout

 Besides being fun, family camping is a chance for quality time together and an enriched family life.
 This program is a recreational opportunity—it’s not on a tight time schedule.
 Family leadership rests with the adult member(s).
 This leadership might be yielded from time to time as the family chooses to take part in activities, such as swimming, where specific camp policies must be followed for safety and proper operation.

 Pack events such as the pinewood derby, blue and gold banquet, or field days take a lot of effort—more than the monthly meetings.
 The pack’s leaders would likely welcome any help you can give.
 Likewise, den leaders will be grateful to parents who can lend a hand with field trips and outings.
-By pitching in as needed, you can show your son the importance of helping others.
+By pitching in as needed, you can show your Scout the importance of helping others.
 So be on the lookout for opportunities for you to help the den, the pack, and its leaders.